TeriForey/fawkes/docs/source/configuration.rst

    $ make passwd

-To activate the GitHub login for external users you need to configure a GitHub application key for your Phoenix web application:
+To activate the GitHub login for external users you need to configure a GitHub application key for your Fawkes web application:

 .. code-block:: ini